Translation / Linguistics: Fully Funded Joint PhD Scholarship: TransMet: Translating Metaphors: The Learner, the Translator and the Machine

 Subject areas: Translation, Corpus Linguistics, Machine Translation, Language Learning

 Both Europe and English-speaking countries have witnessed the decline of methods of language teaching based on grammar and translation, as direct methods were promoted, followed by communicative approaches.
 This change is well documented in France (see e.g. Harvey 1996), but also in the English-speaking sphere, including India and Pakistan, while translation is still used in language teaching in China (Malmkjaer 2010).
 Despite recent collective work on the part that translation could play in contemporary language teaching (Witte et al. 2009), translation and language learning have remained a poorly matched couple (Carreres 2006).
 Cognitive sciences have also explored translation competence as developing from a bilingual substrate (see Schäffner & Adab 2000).
 However, to our knowledge, the literature lacks systematic comparisons of the linguistic expertise of the professional translator with that of the second language learner.

-The current project seeks to study the translation of the metaphors both in expert translators and in automatic systems, and to use the scientific knowledge accumulated on second language acquisition to better understand the ability of professional translators to face the cultural and linguistic challenges caused by the translation of metaphors.
+The current project seeks to bridge the gaps in the literature.
+Its first originality is to study the translation of the metaphors both in expert translators and in automatic systems.
+Its second originality is to use the scientific knowledge accumulated on second language acquisition to better understand the ability of professional translators to face the cultural and linguistic challenges caused by the translation of metaphors.

 As this is a joint degree, applicants must meet the entry/funder requirements of both universities: a recognised master’s degree in Linguistics and/or Translation Studies and an appropriate English language qualification (https://www.swansea.ac.uk/international-students/requirements/english-requirements/).

 Experience in teaching translation and/or working as a translator or interpreter would be a plus.

 Due to funding restrictions, this scholarship is open to UK/EU candidates only.